MoFEM/mofem-cephas/mofem/doc/markdown/installation_with_spack.md

 c6ts56b mofem-users-modules@develop+copy_user_modules~ipo build_type=Debug dev_path=/Users/lukaszkaczmarczyk/mofem_install/mofem-cephas/mofem/users_modules install_id=0
 ~~~~~
 Also, you will find new directory
-`$HOME/mofem_install/mofem-cephas/mofem/users_modules/um-build-WithDebugInfo-c6ts56b`.
-This directory is the build directory for a particular version of
+`$HOME/mofem_install/mofem-cephas/mofem/users_modules/um-build-WithDebugInfo-c6ts56b`, which is the build directory for a particular version of
 `mofem-users-modules`.
 There you can do typical developer work:
 ~~~~~
 cd $HOME/mofem_install/mofem-cephas/mofem/users_modules/um-build-WithDebugInfo-c6ts56b